JanHerca/urantiapedia/output/wikijs/en/article/Tamara_Strumfeld/A_Poem_for_Bert_Cobb.md

 **BERTITO BERT BERTIE**

-I remember the moment when I met Bert<br>
+I remember the moment when I met Bert
-It was summer 2004<br>
+It was summer 2004
-We were hosting a conference for the then IUA<br>
+We were hosting a conference for the then IUA
-I was running _The Urantia Book_ store<br>
+I was running _The Urantia Book_ store

-Well, I saw a man that I hadn't met yet<br>
+Well, I saw a man that I hadn't met yet
-He had a particular charm<br>
+He had a particular charm
-So I went over and told him my name<br>
+So I went over and told him my name
-He just wrapped me in his big lovin' arms<br>
+He just wrapped me in his big lovin' arms

-You see, Bert and I had heard of each other<br>
+You see, Bert and I had heard of each other
-Through friends that we both hold dear<br>
+Through friends that we both hold dear
-And ever since that opening hug<br>
+And ever since that opening hug
-Our friendship has been most sincere<br>
+Our friendship has been most sincere

-It's only been five years since l've known him <br>
+It's only been five years since l've known him
-But we sure have had our fun <br>
+But we sure have had our fun
-Be it packing into the Little Wood <br>
+Be it packing into the Little Wood
-Or walking in the Buenos Aires sun<br>
+Or walking in the Buenos Aires sun

-And then there's the weeks we spent in Chicago <br>
+And then there's the weeks we spent in Chicago
-Bert came the past two years <br>
+Bert came the past two years
-We decked the halls at 533 <br>
+We decked the halls at 533
-And spread lots of holiday cheer <br>
+And spread lots of holiday cheer

-There were plenty of visits to old Jerome <br>
+There were plenty of visits to old Jerome
-The place in time and space <br>
+The place in time and space
-lorious walks in the Snake River Canyon <br>
+lorious walks in the Snake River Canyon
-Bertie always kept a good pace<br>
+Bertie always kept a good pace

-Delicious meals, laughter, all our good jokes <br>
+Delicious meals, laughter, all our good jokes
-I could go on all day<br>
+I could go on all day
-Cause when it comes to my Bertito<br>
+Cause when it comes to my Bertito
-There's just so much to say<br>
+There's just so much to say

-But there were also times of silence <br>
+But there were also times of silence
-That Bertie and I did share<br>
+That Bertie and I did share
-Times of loving worship<br>
+Times of loving worship
-Meditation and prayer<br>
+Meditation and prayer

-We both do love the Father<br>
+We both do love the Father
-At the center of all things<br>
+At the center of all things
-And we thank him for the peace of mind <br>
+And we thank him for the peace of mind
-That knowing him does bring<br>
+That knowing him does bring

-We also love this special time <br>
+We also love this special time
-Of the present revelation <br>
+Of the present revelation
-It sure binds up the broken souls <br>
+It sure binds up the broken souls
-With its spiritual medication<br>
+With its spiritual medication

-It sheds great light on what's to come <br>
+It sheds great light on what's to come
-The plan of our Ascension <br>
+The plan of our Ascension
-nd how God draws us to his breast <br>
+nd how God draws us to his breast
-Through spiritual tension<br>
+Through spiritual tension

-It also tells of worlds advanced <br>
+It also tells of worlds advanced
-That in death there is no grieving <br>
+That in death there is no grieving
-But I must honestly confess <br>
+But I must honestly confess
-I'm sad that Bert is leaving<br>
+I'm sad that Bert is leaving

-How l'll miss our conversations <br>
+How l'll miss our conversations
-We had several times each week <br>
+We had several times each week
-Sharing details of our daily lives <br>
+Sharing details of our daily lives
-And higher values that we seek<br>
+And higher values that we seek

-But there's also comfort in my heart <br>
+But there's also comfort in my heart
-And joy for the occasion<br>
+And joy for the occasion
-Bertie's embarking upon an exciting trip<br>
+Bertie's embarking upon an exciting trip
-With a glorious destination<br>
+With a glorious destination

 <figure id="Figure_3" class="image urantiapedia">
 <img src="/image/article/UF_News_Online/2009_09/050.jpg">
 </figure>

-We'll all be going there as well<br>
+We'll all be going there as well
-When our time arrives <br>
+When our time arrives
-We're headed to the Mansion Worlds <br>
+We're headed to the Mansion Worlds
-Ever beckoning on high<br>
+Ever beckoning on high

-It's grand to think of you awakening <br>
+It's grand to think of you awakening
-And getting settled down up there <br>
+And getting settled down up there
-Your soul housed in a morontia body <br>
+Your soul housed in a morontia body
-Withstanding plenty of wear and tear<br>
+Withstanding plenty of wear and tear

-So until our next reunion<br>
+So until our next reunion
-The Master's peace be close to heart <br>
+The Master's peace be close to heart
-I wish you Godspeed, my friend <br>
+I wish you Godspeed, my friend
-I love you with all my heart<br>
+I love you with all my heart

 <figure id="Figure_4" class="image urantiapedia">
 <img src="/image/article/UF_News_Online/2009_09/057.jpg">